-The Martin Pollak Project Inc., a nonprofit Licensed Child Placement Agency in Maryland and the District of Columbia, serves more than 150 children and adolescents in the Washington DC and Central Maryland region.
+The Martin Pollak Project Inc., a nonprofit Licensed Child Placement Agency in Maryland and the District of Columbia, serves more than 150 children and adolescents in the Washington, DC and Central Maryland region through our foster care, independent living, and Project Northstar tutoring and mentoring programs.
 The child or youth referred to this agency for services is acknowledged first as a human being with hopes, needs, talents and strengths and then as a recipient of services from a particular program.

 Since its founding in 1980, MPP has been dedicated to providing individualized, stable and nurturing care to young people who have been taken into the foster care system due to maltreatment and family breakdown.
 We have focused on serving children and youth with the most intensive needs and challenging life circumstances.

 Our Vision Statement: "Every child is born with certain rights.
 At the very least, each child has the right to be loved, clothed and sheltered in a natural environment.
 To grow up truly human and fully alive, all children need a family and a community to call their own."

 We approach our work with the children and youths we serve with a great sense of urgency of need as well as high regard for the possibilities for healing, growth and personal accomplishment intrinsic to all young people in the child welfare system.

 Loving and stable foster homes, energetic social workers, caring therapists and inspiring tutors--caring people are at the core of our work.
 Our objective is to give kids the relationships, services and support they need to reach their potential and succeed in their schools, communities and in the world of work.